 Handwriting, voice input, and emoji functionality may be added to Chrome OS.

-Let’s go over the new functions quickly in this overview.
+Let’s explore the new functions quickly in this overview.

 Voice input coming to Chrome OS with Google Assistant?

-Handwriting input on Chrome OS- draw on your screen
+Handwriting comes to Chrome OS – now you can draw on your screen

 Chrome OS will have emoji support ;]